Urination: Male urination

 Cultures around the world differ regarding socially accepted male urination positions and preferences: squatting positions are more prevalent in the Middle East and North Africa, while standing and sitting positions are more common in the Western world.
 For practising Muslim men, the genital modesty of squatting is also associated with proper cleanliness requirements or awrah.
 In restrooms without urinals, and sometimes at home, men may use the sitting position to diminish spattering of urine.

 Elderly males with prostate gland enlargement may benefit from sitting down to urinate, with the seated voiding position found superior as compared with standing in elderly males with benign prostate hyperplasia.

 In Germany, the practice of men urinating while sitting was promoted in the 1990s for hygienic reasons.
 While urine is low in bacteria when fresh, the residue can potentially be colonized by E. coli.
 In 2014, urologists at the Leiden University Medical Center in the Netherlands published a study stating that sitting is the better position for urination, even for men with prostate enlargement problems.
 Urologist Wolfgang Bührmann noted in 2017 that younger generations were increasingly willing to sit down, attributing this to changing gender roles, with men doing more cleaning of the bathroom.
-According to a 2023 study byYouGov, Germany has the highest proportion of men (over 55 years old) who sit down to urinate.
+According to a 2023 study by YouGov, Germany has the highest proportion of men (over 55 years old) who sit down to urinate.
 In this study, 40% of German men reported always sitting down, with Sweden following in second place with 22%.
 A survey in Japan from 2020 found that 70% of Japanese men urinate sitting down, up from 51% five years earlier.
 Among married men, the proportion was higher than among unmarried men.

 Some men choose to retract their foreskin when urinating, but this does not affect hygiene if frequent washing under the foreskin also occurs.
 However, urine samples typically request for urine produced with the foreskin retracted to prevent contamination from pathogens in the foreskin.
 Men with uncorrected hypospadias may need to sit while urinating.